 With the ever-changing landscape of state funding, our fundraising efforts may need to cover more in the future than in years past.
 So the need for fundraising today is more important than it’s ever been.

-The Prairie Fund, Prairie PTA and Mrs. Jones continue to work together to develop programs to raise these funds and communicate progress to parents.
+The Prairie Fund, Prairie PTA and the principal continue to work together to develop programs to raise these funds and communicate progress to parents.
 We encourage your family to continue participating in our fundraisers, volunteering your time and helping us gain support from new families.